NeuroXS/Minecraft_Plugins/Enchantx64/README.md

-Converts 64 ore drop into 1 Enchanted form of that drop
+This plugin converts x64 of any ore drop into 1 Enchanted form of that ore drop.